LargeNFT/large-nft/README.md

 Generate a full-featured SEO-friendly PWA built with Framework7 to showcase your book or collection.
 Native theming for iOS, Android, and Desktop.

-Inexpensively scale your community and marketplace on GitHub Pages, GitLab Pages, or any other simple, static webhost.
-No server compute required.
+Inexpensively scale a community and marketplace on any simple, static webhost.
 No database server required.

-Large stores and replicates NFT data directly in browser storage to help ensure a community can always keep their NFTs online even if the creator (and Large's creators) disappear and takes all of their hardware and software with them.

 # Goals